-- ...
-For all the above, the [Dispute] Tribunal considers that no meaningful individual consideration was afforded to the Applicants, in contravention to the Appeals Tribunal's clear instruction to this effect. - 41.
-We agree.
+...
+For all the above, the [Dispute] Tribunal considers that no meaningful individual consideration was afforded to the Applicants, in contravention to the Appeals Tribunal's clear instruction to this effect.

+- 36. We agree.
 As the UNDT properly concluded, the ASG/OHRM's conversion exercise was in essence a reliance on form over substance.
 The instruction to ICTY to compile extensive dossiers on each of the staff members, while itself a worthy first step, did not meet the "full and fair consideration" mandated by the Appeals Tribunal Judgment in the absence of any substantive consideration of the information contained in the dossiers.
-There is no evidence of such consideration or in the respective decision letters sent to the staff members in June 2014. - 42.
-The Secretary-General argues, however, that the individuality of the decisions should not be impugned merely because the decision letters use the same format and terminology in finding that none of the staff members was suitable for conversion to permanent appointment.
+There is no evidence of such consideration in the respective decision letters sent to the staff members in June 2014. - 37.
+The Secretary-General argues, however, that the individuality of the decisions should not be impugned merely because the decision letters used the same format and terminology in finding that none of the staff members were suitable for conversion to a permanent appointment.
 It is not the identical nature of the language or format used by the Administration in the letters that is the determinative factor; rather, it is the patent absence of any reference to, or consideration of, the respective staff member's competencies, proficiencies and transferrable skills.
-Without such discussion, the lawfulness of the manner in which the exercise was conducted is undermined. - 43.
-We agree with the UNDT that the ASG/OHRM failed to give any consideration whatsoever to what each staff member might offer by way of transferable skills-save the cursory reference in each decision letter that although the staff member "may have transferrable skills, [his/her] appointment [was] limited to service with the ICTY, according to the terms of [his/her] employment contract with ICTY".
-The "full and fair consideration" in the Appeals Tribunal Judgment mandated that the ASG/OHRM must address the transferrable skills that each staff members possesses in considering the suitability of the staff member for conversion to a permanent appointment.
-The major reason this Tribunal remanded the cases was for the ASG/OHRM to specifically take into account each staff member's transferrable skills when considering his or her suitability for a permanent appointment.
+Without such discussion, the lawfulness of the manner in which the exercise was conducted is undermined. - 38.
+We agree with the UNDT that the ASG/OHRM failed to give any consideration whatsoever to what each staff member might have to offer by way of transferable skills -- save the cursory reference in each decision letter that although the staff member "may have transferrable skills, [his/her] appointment [was] limited to service with the ICTY".
+The "full and fair consideration" the Appeals Tribunal Judgment mandated that the ASG/OHRM must address the transferrable skills that each staff member possesses in considering the suitability of the staff member for conversion to a permanent appointment.
+The major reason this Tribunal remanded the cases was for the ASG/OHRM to specifically take into account each staff member's transferable skills when considering his or her suitability for a permanent appointment.
 The failure of the Administration to do this, and to give any meaningful consideration to this criterion, of itself, is sufficient to vitiate the contested decisions.